mayurpawar-831/Consumer-Goods-Ad-Hoc-Insights/README.md

 ad-hoc-requests - In this file, you will find all the Questions

-all Ad-hoc SQL Queries - In this file you will find all the Answers
+All Ad-Hoc SQL Queries - In this file you will find all the Answers